iamrajith/5-DaysWithKubernetes/Ansible/2-Day2-4-loop.md

 ## Loops in Ansible Playbook

-To demonstrate the 'loop' in Ansible, let's take tasks from a playbook used in another training to configure a Kubernetes cluster.
+To demonstrate the 'loop' in Ansible, let's take tasks from a I playbook used in another training to configure a Kubernetes cluster.

 ```yaml
 ---